How to survive a winter storm

-At the end of December in 2022, a huge winter storm hit the United States and swept across the entire country, causing massive damage and taking the lives of over 60 people.
+At the end of December 2022, a huge winter storm hit the United States and swept across the entire country, causing massive damage and taking the lives of over 60 people.
 This was one of the worst storms the US has seen for years and due to our atmosphere continually getting worse, it’s definitely not going to be an uncommon sight in the future.

-Sometimes people just get unlucky and find themselves in an impossible situation, but there are certainly things you can do to increase your chances of staying alive, no matter how bleak the situation looks.
+Learning how to survive a winter storm is important because people just get unlucky and find themselves in an impossible situation, but there are certainly things you can do to increase your chances of staying alive, no matter how bleak the situation looks.

 Wear the correct clothing